danialranjha/financial-analysis-chain/README.md

 ## Notes

+- **Real-time data**: Analysis uses current financial data fetched from Yahoo Finance via yfinance
+- **Data accuracy**: Financial data is pulled from reliable sources but may have slight delays
 - Reports are excluded from version control (added to `.gitignore`)
-- Each analysis typically takes 1-2 minutes depending on API response times
+- Each analysis typically takes 1-2 minutes depending on API response times and data fetching
-- The tool uses AI models, so results may vary between runs
+- The tool uses AI models with real financial data, so results may vary between runs
 - Generated reports are for informational purposes only and should not be considered as financial advice

 ## Troubleshooting